ibm-cloud-docs/ContinuousDelivery/ts_index.md

 {: #org_outofmemory}
 {: faq}

-When trying to deploy an app to {{site.data.keyword.Bluemix_notm}}, if you get the following error message, the amount of memory that is remaining in your organization is less than the amount of memory that is required by the app that you want to deploy.
+When trying to deploy an app to {{site.data.keyword.cloud_notm}}, if you get the following error message, the amount of memory that is remaining in your organization is less than the amount of memory that is required by the app that you want to deploy.

 `FAILED Server error, status code: 400, error code: 100005, message: You have exceeded your organization's memory limit.`

 You can either increase the memory quota of your account or reduce the memory that your apps use.
 The maximum memory quota for a trial account is 2 GB.
 To increase the memory quota of your account, convert your trial account to a pay account.
 For information about how to convert your trial account to a pay account, see [How do I upgrade or change my account?](/docs/account?topic=account-accountfaqs#changeacct).
 To reduce the memory that your apps use, use either the {{site.data.keyword.Bluemix_notm}} console or the cf command line interface.

-If you use the {{site.data.keyword.Bluemix_notm}} console, complete the following steps:
+If you use the {{site.data.keyword.cloud_notm}} console, complete the following steps:

 1. In the Apps Dashboard, select your app.
 The app details page opens.
 1. In the runtime pane, you can reduce the maximum memory limit or the numbers of app instances, or both, for your app.